ahsiang/ahsiang.github.io/outreach.md

       <td>
         <em>Adobe Photoshop CS5</em> (2016)<br />
         <hr class="plain">
-        A digital painting for the cover of my friend Simon D'haenen's PhD thesis, "Characterization of early Eocene hyperthermals using benthic foraminiferal associations and stable isotopes", from KU Leuven.
+        A digital painting for the cover of Simon D'haenen's PhD thesis, "Characterization of early Eocene hyperthermals using benthic foraminiferal associations and stable isotopes", from KU Leuven.
         <br />
         <ar>[<a href="../images/simon-dhaenens-thesis-cover-large.jpg" target="_blank">Enlarge</a>]</ar>
       </td>